Facets-cloud/module-development-examples/README.md

   # Acceptable values are aws, gcp, azure, and kubernetes.

 spec:
-  # JSON schema for var.instance
+  # JSON schema for var.instance.spec
   # Defines the expected structure and data types for the instance variable required by the module.

 outputs: